 Zyprexa

-A treatment course that includes Zyprexa can result in a high blood sugar level, which causes symptoms like constant urination or thirst, weakness or severe hunger.
+A treatment course that includes Zyprexa can result in a high blood sugar level, or hyperglycemia, which causes symptoms like constant urination or thirst, weakness, severe hunger confusion, or fruity smelling breath.
 If you have had a history of diabetes, you should check the level of your blood sugar regularly.
-When you are taking Zyprexa as and you are not feeling well, you should see your specialist.
-He or she will be able to tell you if you are reacting negatively to the drug.
-If you are planning on having a baby or you are currently pregnant, you should avoid taking the drug, as it can be dangerous to the infant.
+When you are taking Zyprexa and not feeling well, you should see your specialist; they will be able to tell you if you are reacting negatively to the drug.
+If you are planning on having a baby or you are currently pregnant, you should avoid taking the drug, as the possible effects are unknown.
 Using the medication while breastfeeding your infant is also inadvisable.
 The drug can be passed on to the baby while you are nursing him or her.

 If you experience any kind of allergic reaction to Zyprexa, like swelling of the face, throat or tongue, breathing difficulty, or hives, you should immediately seek medical attention.
 You should also confirm with your specialist if you need to stop taking in your medication, or if you need to lower the dosage.
 You should also inform your doctor if you are experiencing any side effects.
 These might include muscle spasms, weakness or numbness to one side of the body, lightheaded feelings, fainting, hallucinations, unusual thoughts, muscle stiffening, fever, sudden head pains or problems with your speech or vision.
 The onset of any of these ailments may require you to stop taking the medication.